 Rare: Increased liver enzymes.
 Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported.

-Lamivudine is Food and Drug Administration (FDA)-approved for use in children aged ≥3 months, and it is a common component of most nucleoside backbone regimens.
+Lamivudine is Food and Drug Administration (FDA)-approved for treatment of children aged ≥3 months, and it is a common component of most nucleoside backbone regimens.

-Lamivudine has been studied in HIV-infected children alone and in combination with other antiretroviral (ARV) drugs, and extensive data demonstrate that lamivudine appears safe and is associated with clinical improvement and virologic response.2-10 Lamivudine is commonly used in HIV-infected children as a component of a dual-NRTI backbone.3-5,7,9,10 In one study, the NRTI background components of lamivudine/abacavir were superior to zidovudine/lamivudine or zidovudine/abacavir in long-term virologic efficacy.11
+Lamivudine has been studied in HIV-infected children alone and in combination with other antiretroviral (ARV) drugs, and extensive data demonstrate that lamivudine appears safe and is associated with clinical improvement and virologic response, and it is commonly used in HIV-infected children as a component of a dual-nucleoside reverse transcriptase inhibitor (NRTI) backbone.2-10 In one study, the NRTI background components of lamivudine/abacavir were superior to zidovudine/lamivudine or zidovudine/abacavir in long-term virologic efficacy.11

 Pharmacokinetics in Infants